siversalih/pyChrome-Web-Automation/README.md

 Currently, it's in development phase and is ongoing project.
 Be sure to check back for more updates.

-***Note: pyChrome is not the Web application, rather its the engine to create the Web Automation application.***
+*Note: pyChrome is not a Web application, rather its a toolkit to create a Web Automation application.*

 ## Milestones